ethereum-oasis-op/baseline/docs/radish34/radish34-poc.md

 ### Front-end Environment

-1. When the above setup is run successfully, the UI is ready at `http://radish34-ui`
+1. When the above setup is run successfully, the UI is ready at `http://localhost:3000`
 2. Typically, this process takes about a minute to two.
-Successful loading of UI at the url can be inspected based on the logs of the `radish34-ui` container.
+Successful loading of UI at the url can be inspected based on the logs of the `ui` container.
 Example Logs:

    ```text
       radish34-ui_1           | > @ start /app